Irish man Daniel Lettice captured stunning footage of some rather playful dolphins while filming off the coast of Co Cork on May 1, 2021.

-Lettice, a wildlife photographer and whale watcher from West Cork, shared the drone footage that he filmed off of Long Strand on his Twitter account, @IntoTheWild45 on Saturday.
+Lettice, a wildlife photographer and whale watcher from West Cork, shared the drone footage that he filmed off of Long Strand on his Twitter account, @IntoTheWild45.

 “I went to check out my usual viewing spot at Cloghna Head, overlooking the Rosscarbery and Long Strand areas.